The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Results: Analysis of density-lensing angular power spectra and cross-spectra (3 2 points)

 \subsubsection{Relativistic effects}

 We include relativistic effects in \cref{Fig:cl_lcdmw7_narrow_00002_delta_kappa}.
 The upper left panel shows that the 4 cross-spectra are now different from zero and they are even of the same order of magnitude (i.e. within a factor of ten in absolute value).
-Moreover, the order has changed since the second largest spectrum is now $C_{\delta_1 \kappa_2} (\ell, z_1=1.8, z_2=1.8)$ which has been seriously boosted by relativistic effects.
-The most striking spectrum is $C_{\delta_1 \kappa_2} (\ell, z_1=1.8, z_2=0.7)$ which is now of the same order as $C_{\delta_1 \kappa_2} (\ell, z_1=0.7, z_2=0.7)$ although with a minus sign.
-Even though the changes are important, all the \textsc{RayGal} spectra seem at first sight in agreement with \textsc{Class} predictions (which include MB and RSD) within a few $\sigma$ as we will see later.
+Moreover, the order has changed since the second largest spectrum is now $C_{\delta_1 \kappa_2} (\ell, z_1=1.8, z_2=1.8),$ which has been seriously boosted by relativistic effects.
+The most striking spectrum is $C_{\delta_1 \kappa_2} (\ell, z_1=1.8, z_2=0.7),$ which is now of the same order as $C_{\delta_1 \kappa_2} (\ell, z_1=0.7, z_2=0.7)$ although with a minus sign.
+Even though the changes are important, all the \textsc{RayGal} spectra seem at first sight in agreement with \textsc{Class} predictions (which include MB and RSDs) within a few $\sigma$ as we will see later.
 This is a good cross-check of the results.
 We now investigate the amplitude of relativistic effects to better understand the origin of the changes.
 The relativistic contributions in galaxy-galaxy lensing are presented in \citet{Ghosh2018} (using analytical predictions from \textsc{Class}).
-In their work and in all our panels the dominant effect is the \REP{magnification bias} effect, which modifies the density (and in a more subtle way the convergence as shown previously).
-RSD are negligible here although they can not always be neglected since they play a (small) role at low redshift and low multipoles for some cross-spectra within thin shells (e.g. we have indeed checked that they are non-negligible but noisy contributions to $C_{\delta_1 \kappa_2} (\ell, z_1=0.45, z_2=0.45)$ of order $10$\% for $\ell<80$).
-The dominant contribution is again magnification bias where the apparent density becomes (at first order) $\delta_i=\delta^{\rm com}_i+ (5s-2) \kappa_i $ and the convergence becomes $\kappa_i=\kappa_i^{\rm Born} (1+(5s-2)\kappa_i^{\rm Born})$ (with $s=0$ here).
+In their work and in all our panels, the dominant effect is the MB\ effect, which modifies the density (and, in a subtler way, the convergence, as shown previously).
+While RSDs are negligible here, they cannot always be neglected since they play a (small) role at low redshifts and low multipoles for some cross-spectra within thin shells (e.g. we checked that they are non-negligible but noisy contributions to $C_{\delta_1 \kappa_2} (\ell, z_1=0.45, z_2=0.45)$ of order $10$\% for $\ell<80$).
+The dominant contribution is again MB, where the apparent density becomes (at first order) $\delta_i=\delta^{\rm com}_i+ (5s-2) \kappa_i $ and the convergence becomes $\kappa_i=\kappa_i^{\rm Born} (1+(5s-2)\kappa_i^{\rm Born})$ (with $s=0$ here).
 As a consequence, there is an additional lensing contribution in the cross-spectrum (see \cref{Eq:Cl_delta_kappa_linmap}):

 The first two terms (as well as the RSD contribution) are included in \textsc{Class} but not the two last ones (nor the post-Born effects).